Standard Error – Definition, Types & Importance

 FAQs

-SE is a measure of statistical accuracy that is equal to the standard deviation of the theoretical distribution of such estimates.
+SE is a measure of statistical accuracy that is equal to the standard deviation.
+It defines the deviation of multiple fictional sample means from the actual population mean.

 The lower the number, the more reliable the sample data is likely to be.